-Courage the Cowardly Dog is packed to the gills with scary scenes, like the screamer girl from "Courage in the Big Stinkin' City" and the blue...something from "Perfect".
+Courage the Cowardly Dog is packed to the gills with scary scenes, like the screamer girl from "Courage in the Big Stinkin' City", and the blue...something from "Perfect".
 It ran for four years and got canceled for being too scary, which isn't too surprising.
 Probably the most controversial episode was "The Mask", where the villain was clearly a pimp who cruelly beat his two charges, with scenes of lesbianism thrown in for good measure.

 The Grim Adventures of Billy & Mandy: Not only because the main premise is about two kids that became friends with Death Itself, but also because the show depicts a series of grotesque situations quite unusual for a children's show.

 Even better is Regular Show.
 More sex jokes, frequent lethal use of weapons and mild profanities ("crap", "sucks", even "pissed") then you can shake a yardstick at.
 Justified, as Regular Show is based on two short films J.G.
 Quintel made in animation school called "2 in the AM-PM" and "The Naive Man from Lolliland."
 While "The Naive Man from Lolliland" is safe for family viewing (the one use of the word "hell" wouldn't phase most viewers), "2 in the AM-PM" isn't — at least by Cartoon Network's already selective standards.